 Rough Sponges, Brushes or Cloths

 What have you been using to wash and dry your vehicle as of late?
-Kitchen sponges, ancient dried-out towels and rigid brushes aren’t suitable for paint.
+Kitchen sponges, ancient dried-out towels, a dirty car duster, and rigid brushes aren’t suitable for paint.

-These items are all too rough, and each time you subject your exterior to such items, you micro-mar it.
+These items are all too rough, and each time you subject your exterior to such items, you micro-mar it and create minor paint defects.

-Now imagine unknowingly doing this for years on end … It shouldn’t be a surprise that whole sections of your vehicle are awash with swirls!
+Now imagine unknowingly doing this for years on end … It shouldn’t be a surprise that whole sections of your vehicle are seriously degraded, creating swirl marks aplenty!

 If performed too frequently, the downside of car washes can outweigh the benefits.

-Putting your car through a wash more than once or twice a month can start to wear on your paint.
+Putting your vehicle through a wash more than once or twice a month can start to wear on your paint surface.

 Incorrect Use of Motorized Polisher